denten/denten.github.io/_includes/CV/06-talks.md

 - "Version Control for Textual Criticism."
 Lecture and workshop by invitation at the *What is a Book in the 21st Century?* seminar, Columbia University on January 20, 2017.
-- "Technologies of Dissent."
+- "Technologies of Dissent: Shadow Libraries."
 Lecture by invitation at the The Black Sea Networks Initiative, Columbia University on January 20, 2017.
 - "The Sociology of Book Piracy."
 Lecture by invitation at the Digital Humanities Symposium, Yale University Library on November 12, 2016.